stackdio/stackdio/stackdio/README.rst

     hg clone https://hg.corp.digitalreasoning.com/internal/configuration-management stackdio_root
     cd stackdio_root/stackdio
     pip install -r stackdio/requirements/local.txt

+    # NOTE: On CentOS, you'll likely get an error like "This openssl-devel package does not work your architecture"
+    # when it starts installing M2Crypto.
+To fix this, go into your virtual env direct (with
+    # virtualenv-wrapper its cdvirtualenv), into the build/M2Crypto and run
+    #
+    # bash fedora_setup.sh build
+    # bash fedora_setup.sh install
+    #
+    # You will then need to re-run the pip install command above once more.

     # If you're running a newer version of Ubuntu, please see the next section
     # before proceeding.